-Assistant Professor and Coordinator Stacy Otto, Ph.D.
+Associate Professor and Interim Coordinator Edward Harris, Ph.D.

 Social foundations of education is the interdisciplinary study of schooling and other forms of schooling and of education.
 Ever since it began during the 1930s at Teachers College of Columbia University, social foundations has brought together scholars who situate education in historical, philosophical economic and social contexts.
 Using the tools of the humanities and the social sciences, social foundations scholars ask perennial questions, such as: What is the purpose of schooling in a democracy?
 What knowledge and values should be taught and to whose benefit?
-How are issues of race, ethnicity, social class, gender and disability manifested in schools?
+How are issues of race, ethnicity, social class, gender and ability manifested in schools?